Avial is a South Indian mixed veg curry made with different kinds of veggies cooked in yogurt & coconut paste gravy, topped with coconut oil.

 While cooking the veggies, ensure that they don't get overcooked and turn mushy.
 They need to hold their shape and that is what gives this dish its unique texture.

-One way to ensure that is to keep adding the vegetables to the boiling water according to the cooking time, i.e. the longer cooking vegetables first and the quicker ones last.
+One way to ensure this is to keep adding the vegetables to the boiling water according to the cooking time, i.e. the longer cooking vegetables first and the quicker ones last.

-The amount of water you add while they are boiling depends on the curry consistency you want.
-If not sure, add water to just above the level of veggies.
+The amount of water you add, while they are boiling, depends on the curry consistency you want.
+If not sure, add water to just about the level of veggies.

-Add more when needed.
-Or steam them.
+Add more water as needed.
+Or you can also steam the veggies.
 You can use water washed out from rice (arisi mandi) for cooking veggies.
+Fresh veggies may require more water than frozen veggies.
+Keep that in mind.

 To fasten the cooking time, you can pressure cook all the veggies together too for just two whistles with very little water or cook them in an Instant Pot.

 To make it vegan, boil the veggies in tamarind water and add cut mangoes along with the other veggies.
-That way, you can skip adding yogurt.
+That way, you can skip adding yogurt and still get the sour flavor.

 Ingredients